rambandaru/MAE6286/README.md

-This my repository for numerical techniques class
+This my repository for Numerical Techniques class

+Author - Ram Bandaru